rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 [^appeal-to=popularity]: Appeal to popularity, or [Argumentum ad populum](https://en.wikipedia.org/wiki/Argumentum_ad_populum), is a fallacious argument that concludes that something must be true because many or most people believe it.
 Illustration made with Elm and [Elm-Playground](https://package.elm-lang.org/packages/evancz/elm-playground/latest/), [here the source code](https://ellie-app.com/bY2R6xF5mWda1).

 There are common issues with all technologies that are not mainstream.
 When they are not mainstream, it is hard to promote them, especially if decision-makers use the fallacious “appeal to popularity” argument.
-Something that goes along the lines of "The technology X is better than Y because it has more stars in Github".[^what-is-success]
+Something that goes along the lines of "The technology X is better than Y because it has more stars in GitHub".[^what-is-success]

 [^what-is-success]: Evan Czaplicki in the talk [What is Success?](https://youtu.be/uGlzRt-FYto?t=261) discusses this topic.